Home

 Not likely.
 In the end, they would probably lose more than the $5,000.00.

-Having said that, if a buyer really wants to get out of a contract to purchase, they can probably find a way.
+Having said that, if a buyer really wants to get out of a contract to purchase, they can probably find a way by using an Escape Clause.
 It depends on how badly they want out, how tight the contract is and what type of conditions are in the contract.

 An example would be that the buyers could not obtain financing, or during a building inspection there was a major fault discovered with the house whereas; the seller was unable or unwilling to repair and the buyer would not accept the house in that condition.